limzerui/NUS_GeoGuesser/README.md

 ## Features

-- **Two Distinct Game Modes**: Choose between the “Classic” Street View-based mode or the image-based “Alt-Game” mode.
+- **Two Distinct Game Modes**: Choose between the “Classic” Street View-based mode or the image-based “Close-up” mode.
 - **Progressive Rounds**: Each game consists of a series of rounds (e.g., 5).
 Your points accumulate to a final score.
 - **Difficulty Scaling**:
   - **Classic Mode**: Start zoomed in at a random Street View location.
 Each guess transitions you to the next round.
-  - **Alt-Game Mode**: Three images for each location, offering increasing clarity (first image is the trickiest, last image is the easiest).
+  - **Close-up Mode**: Three images for each location, offering increasing clarity (first image is the trickiest, last image is the easiest).
 - **Interactive Map**: Click on the map to pinpoint your guess, and the application shows both your guess and the true location.
 - **Local Leaderboard**: Your most recent and highest scores are stored locally in your browser.
 This data persists between sessions.
 - **User-Friendly UI**: Clean interface with intuitive buttons, modals, and progress tracking.